AmmanRaikar/LedgerReactNativeAPP/README.md

 ---
-If you use any of the elements in your projects, be sure to mention me in the credits.
+If you use any of the elements (Like the animated Background Component) in your projects, be sure to mention me in the credits.